Hutto-Patterson Charitable Foundation Professor

-Hutto-Patterson Charitable Foundation Professor JULIAN CHOW is a leading thinker and scholar in community practice.
-His current research interests include community practice and service delivery in urban poverty, ethnic and immigrant neighborhoods; community analysis and needs assessment; program planning and development; and cultural competency services.
+Hutto-Patterson Charitable Foundation Professor JULIAN CHUN-CHUNG CHOW is a leading thinker and scholar in community practice.
+His current research interests include community practice and service delivery in urban poverty and ethnic and immigrant neighborhoods; community analysis and needs assessment; program planning and development; and cultural competency services.

 In 2011, Dr. Chow received a Fulbright Scholarship to teach at the Chinese University of Hong Kong, where he studied the development of social service systems and infrastructure in China and also conducted research as part of a larger comparative study looking at how recent Chinese immigrants fare in Hong Kong, Taiwan and the San Francisco Bay Area.